2023 French pension reform strikes: 16 March

-Invoking of Article 49.3
+Use of Article 49.3

 Protests erupted after the announcement that the pension reforms would be enacted without a parliamentary vote, Borne invoking article 49:3 of the constitution to do so just "minutes" before the scheduled vote on the bill.
 Inside the National Assembly, opposition MPs on the left booed and jeered the announcement and sang the national anthem in order to prevent Borne from speaking, forcing the session to be briefly suspended before the announcement by Borne was made.
 Speaking to MPs who were booing her, Borne proclaimed that "[w]e cannot gamble on the future of our pensions ...
 The reform is necessary."